Student Success Programs

-The mission of the Support 4 Success (S4S) program within the Student Retention and Success Office at California University of Pennsylvania is to prepare students for success in their future pursuits, including but not limited to furthering their education, career development and personal growth.
+The mission of the Support 4 Success (S4S) program within the Office of Academic Success at California University of Pennsylvania is to prepare students for success in their future pursuits, including but not limited to furthering their education, career development and personal growth.
 We will do our absolute best to benefit our students and to give them the resources they deserve in order to become successful individuals.

 Our goal is to support our students in their academic, career, personal and social development upon entering college.
 In accordance with the University, the curriculum is in place to prepare our students to facilitate success in their futures.
 Our students will acquire the skills needed to succeed in educational, career and personal growth, in order to be effective students, make beneficial career choices and gain the interpersonal skills needed to understand and respect themselves and others.

 Support for Success (S4S) is a program for new students identified by the Admissions Office as those who would benefit from initial academic support.
 The program consists of weekly workshops, open study time and one-on-one meetings.
 The workshops include such topics as setting goals and identifying campus resources, time management, learning skills and study habits, faculty interaction, etc. There will also be time for walk-in assistance with academic issues, study time, D2L assistance, etc. The graduate assistants for the S4S program are an important resource for new students.
 For assistance, contact the graduate assistants in Noss Hall, Room 104/105 or by email at firstname.lastname@example.org.